 Early Japanese records suggest that kiku (chrysanthemum) were introduced from China in the pre-Nara period (pre-710), with the focus at that time on the plant’s medicinal uses.
 Various varieties of the plant are still used today in Asian herbal medicine to detoxify the body and treat fever, liver problems and eye disease.

-By the Heian period (794-1185), kiku were cultivated as ornamentals, but the plant’s prophylactic qualities were still celebrated.
+By the Heian period (794-1185), chrysanthemums were cultivated as ornamentals, but the plant’s prophylactic qualities were still celebrated.
 In the Edo period (1615-1868), the Choyo Festival was made one of the officially recognised seasonal Five Festivals.
-This autumn festival is held on the ninth day of the ninth month and because this is the season in which kiku flourishes, it is also called the Chrysanthemum Festival.
-During the Edo period, beginning with each daimyō, people gathered at Edo Castle, held a Choyo ceremony and celebrated it with kiku sake, wine in which kiku petals had been steeped.
-Court nobles also rubbed their bodies with the night dew of kiku as it was believed to deter evil spirits and to prolong life.
+This autumn festival is held on the ninth day of the ninth month and because this is the season in which chrysanthemum flourishes, it is also called the Chrysanthemum Festival.
+During the Edo period, beginning with each daimyō, people gathered at Edo Castle, held a Choyo ceremony and celebrated it with kiku sake, wine in which chrysanthemum petals had been steeped.
+Court nobles also rubbed their bodies with the night dew of chrysanthemum as it was believed to deter evil spirits and to prolong life.

-Japanese interest in kiku as a theme for poetry developed during the Heian period.
-At that time, with the evolution of a native artistic sensibility heavily influenced by the passing seasons, the flower gained its place as one of the premier symbols of autumn.
-In many instances, kiku appear in ensemble motifs with all or some of the Seven Grasses of Autumn, and it is sometimes included in enumerations of this group.
+Japanese interest in chrysanthemum as a theme for poetry developed during the Heian period.
+With the evolution of a native artistic sensibility at that time which was heavily influenced by the passing seasons, the flower gained its place as one of the premier symbols of autumn.
+In many instances, chrysanthemums appear in ensemble motifs with all or some of the Seven Grasses of Autumn, and it is sometimes included in enumerations of this group.

-The first use of kiku as a symbol of the Japanese imperial family occurred in the thirteenth century.
-Later many commoners also used the flower as a family crest, and a Matsuya store catalogue of 1913 included ninety-five crest designs based on kiku.
+The first use of chrysanthemum as a symbol of the Japanese imperial family occurred in the thirteenth century.
+Later many commoners also used the flower as a family crest, and a Matsuya store catalogue of 1913 included ninety-five crest designs based on this flower.

 For a set of four fusuma doors incorporating morokoshi (sorghum) in the composition and bearing the same seal in the collection of the Kyoto National Museum see: Rimpa Painting Vol. I, Flowering Plants and Birds of the Four Seasons, 1989, p.56-57, pl.
 25